 In fact, most people don’t really have any reason to think about what’s behind their user experience, any more than they care about what’s generating the electrical power that runs lights and appliances inside their house—as Nicholas Carr points out in his book, The Big Switch.

-The people who are evaluating G Suite for their organization are the ones who do care about what’s under the hood.
+The people who are evaluating Google Workspace for their organization are the ones who do care about what’s under the hood.
 Google’s infrastructure, of course originally designed for search, is very different from the way in which traditional IT environments are structured.
 While the term “cloud” is an excellent metaphor for utility computing that’s served up from somewhere out in the ether, Google’s infrastructure is very much terrestrial, and it covers a lot of ground globally.

 There’s nothing inherently wrong with this environment (as long as a proper disaster recovery plan is in place), and Exchange Server is an extremely robust application.
 However, one perspective on this structure is that all users are connected up to a mother ship—a form of parent/child relationship.